leozoroaster/leozoroaster.github.io/_pages/about.md

   - /about.html
 ---

-I received my Ph.D. in Computer Science from Princeton University, advised by Professor [Elad Hazan](https://www.ehazan.com/).
-Previously, I received a B.S. degree in Math from Peking University, advised by Professor [Liwei Wang](http://www.liweiwang-pku.com/).
+I received my Ph.D. in CS at Princeton University, advised by Professor [Elad Hazan](https://www.ehazan.com/).
+Previously, I received a B.S. degree in Math at Peking University, advised by Professor [Liwei Wang](http://www.liweiwang-pku.com/).
 I'm interested in learning theory.

 I will join Meta as a research scientist.